bahim22/work/Docs2/AplusQues.md

 6. Incremental backup: only edited/new files since last bakup are backedup
 7. Differential backup: similar to incremental, except archive bit isn't set, which will cause the next diff backup to include files that were backed up during previous backups
 8. d
 9. Blu-ray discs can be single or multiple-use and split into categories based on 3 factors
    1. functionality: BD-R single use, BD-RE/RW multi-use (RE-recordable erasable is newer)
    2. Capacity: BD-SL(25gb), DL(50gb), BD-XL = TL(100gb) & QL(128gb)
    3. content quality: regular(1080p high def vid) and ultra HD(4k ultra HD, better colour depth; region-free, but need 4k Blu-R player)
 10. d
-11. d
-12. d
-13. d

 ### Tools